gus/gusgus/life/_posts/2010-08-08-the-hunt-is-on.markdown

 In some of these occasions, Tyler lets me know how insecure he is by telling me to re-enact certain scenes from the past in my mind.
 The difference between reality and unreality during these situations is that I'm playing a POV, first-person shooting game.

 Yes, that's right, I'm running around with the barrel of a shotgun in front of me and I'm aiming it at shit.
-But, I'm not really aiming it anything.
+But, I'm not really aiming it at anything.
 I mean, I'm reliving embarrassing situations, but I'm doing it with a gun and I'm shooting people but I don't really shoot anyone and I'm not really seeing people from then.

 I explained this to my son once (who's 16 so just fuck off) and he said - no joke - "too much Quake as a teenager, eh?"
 Well, yes, but whatever.
 Not sure how that's important to the problem at hand, son.